Suggestions and Complaints

 Advice on keeping a tight rein on household and personal finance for carers

 - Tax credits Information on claiming tax credits and whether you might be eligible.

 The NHS does not cover some services provided by the doctors, and you will be asked for the appropriate fee.
 A list of such services, and applicable fees is available at reception.
 This includes services such as private certificates, PSV/HGV licence examinations, driving licence applications, holiday cancellation insurance forms etc.

 Click to view: ‘Consent Protocol’

 This practice has a Personal Medical Service contract with NHS England.

 We aim to follow national guidelines for good clinical care; N.I.C.E and NSF’s Freedom of Information “Publication Scheme” – This is a complete guide to the information routinely made available to the public by the doctors.
 Freedom Of Information Publication Scheme.

 NHS England Area Team should be contacted if you require details about Primary Medical Services in North Devon.
 They can be contacted at Kingsmill Road, Tamar View Industrial Estate, Saltash, Cornwall, PL12 6LE, Telephone Number 01752 679250.

-Caen Medical Centre is part of the North, East & West Devon Clinical Commissioning Group.
-Dr John Womersley is the Chair of the North.
+Caen Medical Centre is part of NHS Devon Clinical Commissioning Group.
+Dr Paul Johnson is the Chair.

 GP Net Earnings